aaronallen8455/graph-trace/README.md

   the same thing but for `TraceDeep`.

-If you want every function in your program to emit traces, you can use the `debug-all` plugin option which effectively adds the `Trace` constraint to all function definitons.
-To use this option, pass the `-fplugin-opt Graph.Trace:debug-all` option to GHC in addition to `-fplugin=Graph.Trace`.
+If you want every function in your program to emit traces, you can use the `trace-all` plugin option which effectively adds the `Trace` constraint to all function definitons.
+To use this option, pass the `-fplugin-opt Graph.Trace:trace-all` option to GHC in addition to `-fplugin=Graph.Trace`.

 If a trace file already exists for your executable being then new entries will